-The Community Councillors are: Terence O’Byrne (Chair), Anna Jarchow-MacDonald (Vice Chair), Alan Booth (Secretary), Chris Toop (Treasurer), Craig French, David Prescott, Rosemary Hunter, Fiona Plumtree, Andy Mitchell, Sharon Mylchreest, Anita Smiley, Jamie Walker and Susan Morris.
+The Community Councillors are: Terence O’Byrne (Chair), Anna Jarchow-MacDonald (Vice Chair), Alan Booth (Secretary), Chris Toop (Treasurer), Craig French, David Prescott, Rosemary Hunter, Fiona Plumtree, Andy Mitchell, Sharon Mylchreest and Jamie Walker.

 Meetings : The Community Council meets ten times a year, generally on the first Wednesday of each month (January and July excepted).
-All meetings are held in the Burgh Chambers and are open to the public.
+However, the June 2017 meeting will be on Wednesday 14 June.
+All meetings are held in the Burgh Chambers, start at 7.30pm and are open to the public.